 I got a phone call today from a lady asking for help.
 Her father is about to be released from the hospital and had a heart condition and dementia.
-They plan to put him in a nursing home on his release and wanted legal advice about Medicaid.
+They qualified him for Medicaid to put him in a nursing home on his release and wanted legal advice about powers of attorney.

 They are people of modest means.
-They probably assumed, like many people do, that estate planning is “for the rich.”
+They assumed, like many people do, that estate planning is “for the rich.”
 Their house is worth about $80,000.
 It’s not exactly a mansion.
-But it is a property that could have stayed in the family for generations, if there had been a modicum of planning just five years ago.
+But it is a property that could have stayed in the family for generations, if there had been a modicum of planning first.
 It breaks my heart there isn’t more I can do for them.

 I wish I didn’t get as many calls from people in their situation as I do.